 In History, Philosophy and the Social Sciences faculty teach and conduct research in a broad range of humanities and social sciences fields.
 All courses in the department emphasize critical thinking and the development of writing and research skills.
 Undergraduate students who wish to complement their studio major with an in-depth study in a field supported by the department's curriculum may elect to pursue a concentration in HPSS.
 The concentration can be completed as part of a typical 4- or 5-year degree program and is open to all RISD BFA candidates.
 Such study enables students to fully explore the department's course offerings while fulfilling Liberal Arts requirements in a way that is most meaningful to them.
 Working across the disciplines of HPSS requires intellectual curiosity, excellent communication skills and the ability to bring together disparate methods and approaches.
 Such qualities are essential to both the creative work of artists and designers and for growth and success in everyday life.

-Each concentrator shapes an individual course of study around one of the department’s five established tracks, which build on faculty teaching and research strengths and represent a key intersection of one or more of the core disciplines in HPSS.
+Each concentrator shapes an individual course of study around one of the department’s nine established tracks, which build on faculty teaching and research strengths and represent a key intersection of one or more of the core disciplines in HPSS.

 To discuss or initiate this concentration, please contact Jennifer Prewitt-Freilino, Associate Professor at firstname.lastname@example.org.